terabyte/sebot/api.md

 			sq_id: <ID>,		// universally unique tag for this question
 			text: "Do you think karma is real?",	// the text of the socratic question to ask
 			responses: [
-				// ordered list of responses that the user can choose from.
+				// ordered list of responses.
-				// each object has text to display & id for the question to load if chosen.
+				// each has the text to display and an ID for the next question to load if chosen.
 				{ ir_id: <ID>, active: true, text: "Yes.", next_sq_id: <ID> },
 				{ ir_id: <ID>, active: true, text: "No.", next_sq_id: <ID> },
 				{ ir_id: <ID>, active: true, text: "I'm not sure.", next_sq_id: <ID> },